Today's the day of a big test at school, and you feel awful. Your stomach hurts

 likely to feel this way.
 This is called being a perfectionist (say: per-FEK-shuh-nist).

-might feel anxious at test time.
-Perfectionists and worriers find it hard to accept
+also might feel anxious at test time.
+Perfectionists and worriers find it hard to

 As we mentioned before, not being prepared for a test (duh!) can cause test anxiety.